 If you don’t have a preferred healthcare professional, look into getting one ASAP.
 Ask friends or family for recommendations, or look for a healthcare office near you.

 Organizations such as Planned Parenthood also offer affordable access to healthcare, including prenatal care if you’re not sure where to start.
+Check with your local Planned Parenthood health center to see what services they offer, as not all centers offer prenatal care.

 Just make sure you pick a doctor or midwife that you feel comfortable with and that you trust.
 Not only could this person deliver your baby, but you’ll also be seeing them a lot over the next 9 or so months.
 Most offices operate as a group, so it’s also a good idea to get to know as many health professionals there as you can.